SpencerMullen/MusicWebsite/README.md

 npm run dev
 ```
 ## Frontend
 - Vite - I used Vite for setting up my React project.
 - React.js - React is the JavaScript framework that I leveraged to develop responsive, user-friendly UI for my site.
 - Material UI - I used the React library Material UI to utilize components like sliders and app bars.

 ## Backend
 - Node.js - JavaScript was the server side language I chose for this project.
 - Express.js - The Express framework helped me set up RESTful APIs that my frontend could communicate to the backend with using axios.
 - MongoDB - The database I chose to host entry and user data was MongoDB.
 I utilized the Mongoose library to create models and schemas for validating data and saving data from the frontend to the database.
 - Joi - Joi helped me sanitize any user input data as well as validate the data against the schemas I created.
 - Cloudinary - To host images that represent the album cover, I used Cloudinary, an online image hosting service.
 Their Node API as well as Multer helped facilitate the image upload process.
 The database objects store a Cloudinary link to the image file.
 - Passport - I used the Passport Local Strategy to implement Authentication on my site.
+Using passport and express-session, I can authenticate users using the browser session once they have logged in.

 ## Pages
 Here are what each of the pages on my site look like.
 Some features may change in the future but the overall structure should look the same.